mnod/docker-tightvnc/README.md

 ## build

+You can simply pull docker image as below

+	docker pull mnod/docker-tightvnc:latest

+Alternatively, you can build your own image as below.
-Before you execute below, you need to install git command and docker environment in your environment.
+Before you execute this, you need to install git command and docker environment in your environment.

     git clone https://docker-tightvnc.git docker-tightvnc
     cd docker-tightvnc